jkim1014/personal-site/app/data/about.md

 - Bringing equal opportunity for all.
 - Growing empathy for all family, friends, and acquaintances.
 - Being the best version of myself each day to grow personally and technically.
+- Learning about scalable systems.

 #### Some History

 - I first touched a computer when my older siblings introduced a Lego car racing game burnt onto a CD (Windows 98 by the way).
 This might have been when I found out that I should not be a pro-racer in the future.

-- 2005 winter marks the first time I finally un-scrambled a Rubik's cube.
+- My first Rubik's cube solve happened at the age of 7.
 It took me at least 5 frustrations and 13 crying sessions.
+Now, it only takes me 2 frustrations and -1 crying sessions.

+- I first competed in mathematics contests at the age of 8.
+My mother did not warn me of what I was getting myself into.

+- I moved to the United States in 2007.
+I turned 9 years old shortly after.

+- I took my first computer science course at the end of my highschool senior year.
+Java coding did not interest me until Asteroids game coding project rolled into our class.

+- I have had the fortunate experience of learning web development through an entirely student-led company.
+I see it as an incredibly useful and flexible tool in my life now.

 You can ask me in person for other stories that I'm afraid to share with the internet.
 <br><br>